Article updated on 7th April, 2025

 Hello Package

-HelloPackage by Package Solutions Inc. is going beyond a package storage solution and creating a delivery logistics solution.
-It uses custom designed hardware, sensors, computer vision, machine learning, and AI to manage package deliveries.
+HelloPackage by Package Solutions Inc. is creating a delivery logistics solution beyond package storage.
+It uses custom-designed hardware, sensors, computer vision, machine learning, and AI to manage package deliveries.

 Mistakes To Avoid While Setting Up A Package Room

-Setting up package rooms in apartment buildings has become increasingly important with the rise in online shopping and package deliveries.
-However, there are several crucial points that property managers and residents should keep in mind to ensure the efficient and secure operation of these package rooms.
-Here, we will elaborate on each of the mentioned points:
+There are several crucial points that property managers and residents should keep in mind to ensure the efficient and secure operation of these package rooms.

 Lack of Security Measures